iotbzh/DEPRECATED_4a-softmixer/README.md

     # volid: volume alsa control you may change it from 'alsamixer -Dhw:Loppback' or with 'amixer -D hw:Loopback cset numid=103 NN (o-100%)
 ```

 Retrieve audio-stream alsa endpoint from response to 'L2C:snd_streams' command.
 Depending on your config 'hw:XXX' will change.
 Alsa snd-aloop impose '0' as playback device.
 Soft mixer will start from last subdevice and allocates one subdev for each audio-stream.

 ## Play some music

-Current version does not handle audio rate conversion, using gstreamer or equivalent to match with audio hardware params is mandatory.
+snd-aloop only supports these audio formats:

+S16_LE
+S16_BE
+S32_LE
+S32_BE
+FLOAT_LE
+FLOAT_BE

+Using gstreamer is a simple way to perform the conversion, if your audio file is not of one of these.

 ```
-    export PROJECT_ROOT=`pwd`
-    gst123 --audio-output alsa=hw:Loopback,0,0 $PROJECT_ROOT/conf.d/project/sounds/trio-divi-alkazabach.mp3

-    gst123 --audio-output alsa=hw:XXX,0,??? other sound file

-    speaker-test -D hw:XXX:0:??? -twav -c!! 'cc' is the number of channel and depends on the audio stream zone target.
+    gst-launch-1.0 filesrc location=insane.wav ! wavparse ! audioconvert ! audioresample ! alsasink device=hw:Loopback,0,2

 ```

 ## Warning

-Alsa try top automatically store current state into /var/lib/alsa/asound.state when developing/testing this may create impossible
+Alsa tries to automatically store current state into /var/lib/alsa/asound.state when developing/testing this may create impossible
 situation.
 In order to clean up your Alsa snd-aloop config, a simple "rmmod" might not be enough in some case you may have to delete
 /var/lib/alsa/asound.state before applying "modprobe".